ZoranUTF8/Ping-Pong-Score-Keeper/README.md

 # Ping-Pong-Score-Keeper
-Ping Pong Score Keeper page, made for a ping pong tournament
+Ping Pong Score Keeper page, made for a ping pong tournament.
+Made using HTML5, Javascript and Bulma.